jmittendo/planet-patch-classifier/docs/satellite-datasets.md

 *{satellite}-{instrument}-{wavelength}* with all lowercase letters, e.g. *vco-uvi-365*
 or *vex-vmc-uv*.

+### Geometry Files
+Both Akatsuki and Venus Express / VMC datasets consist of corresponding pairs of image and geometry files that can be linked together via their file names (and also via their relative paths inside the dataset directories).
+It is possible that an image file in the online archive does not have a corresponding geometry file.
+In that case it should be removed from the local dataset.

 ### 'X' Symbols and '...'
 An `X` in a directory/file name represents an arbitrary digit from 0 to 9.
 Usually such directories/files are followed by a '...', indicating that they are followed by